eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 To put this in very simple terms:

 - **Anonymous:** No voter bias.
 Everyone's vote is equal.
-Waldo doesn't contribute 5 votes just because he donates to charity.
+Waldo doesn't contribute 100 votes just because he owns a hundred shares in the company.
 - **Neutral:** No candidate bias.
 The system treats all candidates equally.
 No bias for Bob because his name starts with a B.
 - **Strictly Monotone:** Your vote actually *matters*.
-If candidate $x$ is tied for first, then voting for $x$ makes them win outright.
+If candidate $x$ is already winning or tied for first, then voting for $x$ makes them win outright.
 - **Majority Rule:** (AKA [Condorcet](../condorcet-approval/){:target="_blank"}) You can either give one vote to either candidate, or abstain.
 The candidate with the most votes wins.
 If there is a tie, then we just say that both candidates win.

 This is... painfully obvious.
 I mean, how else would you possibly pick between two people?
 Just choose the one with the most votes, right?